AAAbdenaji/Simple-ASP-.NET-API-for-a-CRUD-app/README.md

  - basic crud functionality for all models (except rentals)
  - basic Image Handling
+ - Users and roles using IdentityUser
- - authentication & roles using JWT
+ - authentication using JWT

 # To Do list: